Gender and Academic Leadership in Architecture in India

 Read the entire publication online on ISSUU or download the PDF of Full Proceedings here (March 2021); Instant Proceedings here (April 2020); and Book of Abstracts here (March 2020).
 For ordering individual or institutional print copies, please contact Avani Institute of Design directly.

-How to cite (Chicago Manual of Style, 17th ed): Patel, Kush and Soumini Raja, ed.
+How to cite: Patel, Kush and Soumini Raja, ed.
 Gender and Academic Leadership in Architecture in India: Research Symposium Proceedings.
 Calicut: Avani Institute of Design, 2021.